-According to historian Roger Anstey, 75% of all sugar produced in the English plantations ended up in London for the popular coffee houses.
+According to historian Roger Anstey, 75% of all sugar produced in the English Colonial plantations ended up in London for the popular coffee houses.

-Slavery was a legal institution in all of the 13 American colonies.
+Slavery was an institution in all of the 13 American colonies.

-- Profits of the slave trade and of West Indian plantations amounted to 5% of the British economy by the time of the Industrial Revolution. - However, the Transatlantic slave trade peaked in the late 18th century at the beginning of the Industrial Revolution. - Although the Transatlantic slave trade itself ended shortly after the Revolution, slavery remained a central economic institution in the Southern states. - The Northern states passed emancipation acts between 1780 and 1804; most of these arranged for gradual emancipation.
+- Profits of the slave trade and of West Indian plantations amounted to 5% of the British economy by the time of the Industrial Revolution. - However, the Transatlantic slave trade peaked in the late 18th century at the beginning of the Industrial Revolution. - Although the Transatlantic slave trade itself ended shortly after the Revolution, slavery remained a central economic institution in the Southern states. - The Northern states passed emancipation acts between 1780 and 1804; most of these arranged for gradual emancipation. - Roger Williams attempted to prevent slavery from developing in his colony of Rhode Island by creating a law opposing it in 1652.
+The measure was not successful.